 I realized that it’s actually a good thing.
 It comes from doing something that most people aren’t willing to do.
 It comes from not being someone gifted who finds this lifestyle easy, but from being human and finding it hard, of feeling pain but driving through it.

-Although I don’t consider myself a Mixed Martial Arts fan necessarily, I really got a lot out of this video interview, just listening to what a dedicated, driven, top-level athlete has to say, and I think it’s well worth watching for everyone.
+Although I’m not really a Mixed Martial Arts fan, I really got a lot out of this video interview, just listening to what a dedicated, driven, top-level athlete has to say, and I think it’s well worth watching for everyone.

 Chael also talks about the power of his goals to keep him doing what he has to do day in, day out, keeping his focus locked on the prize with tunnel vision, and the sacrifices he makes for his goals in terms of his lifestyle.
 Very motivating stuff!